 SEPTA owns and maintains more than 350 bridges.
 The majority of structures were constructed in the late 1800's and early 1900's.
 The bridge program consists of renewal and rehabilitation that will restore the structures to a state of good repair and extend their useful life.
-Highlights of the FY 2024 Capital Budget include the rehabilitation of the Bridgeport Viaduct, which carries the Norristown High Speed Line over the Schuylkill River, the Critical Bridge program, and the rehabilitation of bridges along the Chestnut Hill East and Chestnut Hill West Regional Rail Lines in Philadelphia.
+Highlights of the FY 2024 Capital Budget include the rehabilitation of the Bridgeport Viaduct, which carries the Norristown High Speed Line over the Schuylkill River and the Regional Rail programs, and the allocation of IIJA funds to advance the rehabilitation of bridges along the Chestnut Hill East and Chestnut Hill West Regional Rail Lines in Philadelphia.